NLnetLabs/unbound-manual/source/topics/core/serve-stale.rst

 name server and a caching resolver on the amount of time a record is permitted to be cached.
 However, the TTL definition of :RFC:`8767#section-4` states that:

-    If the data is unable to be authoritatively refreshed when the TTL expires, the record MAY be used as though it is unexpired.
+    "If the data is unable to be authoritatively refreshed when the TTL expires, the record MAY be used as though it is unexpired."

 Serving expired records is not a novel idea and it was already present in various forms (e.g., increased cache-hit ratio, fallback when upstream is not